goki75/cordova-plugin-sharefile/README.md

 cordova-plugin-share
 ====================

-Cordova Plugin to open native "share" popup in Android and iOS
+Cordova Plugin to open native "share" popup in Android for Sharing Files

+This is completely derived from mark marijissen's simple cordova share plugin

 ### Install